 (iii) The candidates in the Civil Services Examination should be allowed to write their papers (other than the Indian Language and English Compulsory Papers) in any of the languages included in the Eighth Schedule to the Constitution provided the candidate has had her/his graduation in that particular language medium of examination.

-(v) Considering the dynamics of growth of languages in the higher education system, UPSC may review the above policy after a gap of three years.
+(v) Considering the dynamics of the growth of languages in the higher education system, UPSC may review the above policy after a gap of three years.

 The Ministry of Home Affairs had agreed with the recommendations.